Pokémon Gold, Silver and Crystal Version

 The general tone of the games is a big one.
 Johto is probably the most Japanese-feeling region, full of legends and hints at Shintoism.
 Bold, beautiful legendaries, a kind of quiet contentment in the every day.
 There are so many big ideas in these games (cramming all of Kanto in the cart as well?!), but none of it ever feels unmanageable in the way I would come to find later entries in the series.

 They also had a touch of melancholy to them, both within the games and out.
 Because later entries would not be compatible with these ones, it felt like a time capsule that was destined to remain untouched by all the advancement to come.
-Even within my own personal life, by the time gen 3 had come around I was more interested in preteen things, so I put the series down for a while after the end of GSC's day.
+Even within my own personal life, by the time gen 3 had come around I was more interested in preteen things than a new Pokémon game, so I put the series down for a while after the end of GSC's day.
 To me, there's a clear divide between the first two generations, and everything else.

 Crystal Clear